vipalade/bubbles/README.md

 #### Implementation

-The server is a C++ application using solid_frame libraries (most important solid_frame_mpipc for communication), OpenSSL for secure communication and boost for parsing command line parameters.
+The server is a C++ application using solid_frame libraries (most important solid_frame_mpipc for communication), OpenSSL to secure communication and boost for parsing command line parameters.

 ### Workflow
- * connect to the server and registers on a room using either a given color or requesting a new color
+ * the client connects to the server and registers on a room using either a given color or requesting a new color
- * the server will respond with a unique color (which may not be the requested one) and push to the client the positions and color of all other bubbles in the room
+ * the server will respond with a unique color (which may not be the requested one) and push to the client the positions and colors of all other bubbles in the room
  * the client will start displaying the bubbles
- * the client will start sending its initial bubble position
+ * the client will send its initial bubble position
  * the client will continue sending the personal bubble position when it changes
  * the server will continue to push other bubbles position changes to the client.